 Sensitive information can only be used for direct marketing with the individual’s consent.
 Consent must be obtained even if the individual and the organisation have a pre-existing relationship.

 APP 7 generally applies only to private sector organisations; however, it can apply to the Australian Government agencies named in schedule 2 of the Freedom of Information Act 1982 (Cth) and its regulations.
-There are also a number of exceptions to the prohibition on direct marketing in APP 7, such as where the direct marketing is necessary for an entity to fulfil its obligations under a government contract.
+There are also exceptions to the prohibition on direct marketing in APP 7, such as where the direct marketing is necessary for an entity to fulfil its obligations under a government contract.

 Where other laws apply that contain specific provisions regarding direct marketing (such as the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth)), these provisions displace the more general rules in APP 7.